Tesena-smart-testing/WatchUI/_doc/keywords/compare_screen.md

 | Arguments | Documentation
 |-
 | path1 | path to the first image to be compared
-| path2 | path to the second image to be compared
 | save_folder | path, where you want to save images with highlighted differences (default: "../Outputs")
 | ssim | threshold value in the interval (0, 1>.
 Tests are passed, if ssim value returned by keyword test functions is bigger than this (default: 1.0)
 | image_format | Format for saving picture/screenshot (png, jpg etc.).
 Default is png